Core Themes and Indicators

 Objective 15: Involve Alaskans in lifeling learning.

-- Indicator 27: Alaskans complete non-credit workshops.
+- Indicator 27: Alaskans complete non-credit courses and workshops.

 - Indicator 28: Youth participate in the 4-H program and develop life skills.